dntstck/virgo/README.md

 <img src="/docs/virgo-logo.png"></img>
 </p>

 Virgo (Vim & Cargo) is an autonomous Rust crate management system, seamlessly integrated into Vim.
-Search for crates, update Cargo.toml, track dependencies, manage your lockfile, explore trending crates, access documentation, and extract examples from docs.rs - all without ever leaving Vim!
+Search for crates, manage crate features, update Cargo.toml, track dependencies, manage your lockfile, explore trending crates, access documentation, and extract examples from docs.rs and so much more - all without ever leaving Vim!

-🚀 **Currently at v1.3.4!** Virgo continues to evolve, incorporating bug fixes, usability enhancements, and polished features to redefine Rust development.
+🚀 **Currently at v1.3.5!**

 ---